Wound healing: Stem cells and cellular plasticity

 Multipotent adult stem cells have the capacity to be self-renewing and give rise to different cell types.
 Stem cells give rise to progenitor cells, which are cells that are not self-renewing, but can generate several types of cells.
 The extent of stem cell involvement in cutaneous (skin) wound healing is complex and not fully understood.
 Stem cell injection leads to wound healing primarily through stimulation of angiogenesis.

 It is thought that the epidermis and dermis are reconstituted by mitotically active stem cells that reside at the apex of rete ridges (basal stem cells or BSC), the bulge of hair follicles (hair follicular stem cell or HFSC), and the papillary dermis (dermal stem cells).
 Moreover, bone marrow may also contain stem cells that play a major role in cutaneous wound healing.

 In rare circumstances, such as extensive cutaneous injury, self-renewal subpopulations in the bone marrow are induced to participate in the healing process, whereby they give rise to collagen-secreting cells that seem to play a role during wound repair.
 These two self-renewal subpopulations are (1) bone marrow-derived mesenchymal stem cells (MSC) and (2) hematopoietic stem cells (HSC).
 Bone marrow also harbors a progenitor subpopulation (endothelial progenitor cells or EPC) that, in the same type of setting, are mobilized to aid in the reconstruction of blood vessels.
 Moreover, it is thought that extensive injury to skin also promotes the early trafficking of a unique subclass of leukocytes (circulating fibrocytes) to the injured region, where they perform various functions related to wound healing.
-I mesenchymal stromal cell therapy alone does not lead to the complete restoration of ulcerated skin.